 Often, when working with Tkinter you’ll notice a certain amount of screen blur or low resolutions windows.
-This becomes more apparent when you have text appearing on your window as it appears noticeably blurry.
+This becomes more apparent when you have text appearing on your window as it appears noticeably blurry (in some cases).
 You might wonder, is there a way to improve the resolution of this Tkinter window?

-Luckily, there is a short and simple fix for this issue, that sadly not too many people actually know.
+Luckily, there is a short and simple fix for this issue, that not too many people actually know.
 There are two known ways which we can use.
-It’s possible that only one of these two ways will actually work for you, hence we have two.
+It’s possible that only one of these two ways will actually do what you want, hence we have explained both.

 The first way is using the